mikediessner/nubo/docs/_build/html/_sources/nubo.optimisation.rst.txt

 .. admonition:: References
    :class: seealso

-   - D P Kingma and J Ba, "Adam: A Method for Stochastic Optimization," *Proceedings of the 3rd International Conference on Learning Representations*, 2015.
+   - DP Kingma and J Ba, "Adam: A Method for Stochastic Optimization," *Proceedings of the 3rd International Conference on Learning Representations*, 2015.
    - A Paszke, *et al.*, "PyTorch: An Imperative Style, High-Performance Deep Learning Library," *In Advances in Neural Information Processing Systems*, vol. 32, 2019.

 .. automodule:: nubo.optimisation.adam